inab/WfExS-backend/docs/cache-handling.md

 * `validate`: This operation checks that the recorded fingerprint on download matches the local contents.
   It accepts the very same arguments as `ls`

+* `fetch`: This operation allows fetching any content which could be fetched from a staging definition file.
+It takes as input an URI to be fetched using WfExS-backend machinery.
+If the resource to be fetched requires authentication, then second element should be a security context file and the third one should be the name of the security context where the credentials to be used are available.

 ## Examples